On Continuity of Robust and Accurate Classifiers: Experiments

 \section{Experiments}

-We have conducted three experiments in order to verify and test the proposal as described in section \ref{sec:cont bias}.
-All three experiments were conducted on two datasets of the MNIST family; the MNIST dataset itself\cite{lecun-mnisthandwrittendigit-2010} and FashionMNIST\cite{xiao2017fashionmnist}.
-The MNIST dataset contains $28\times28$ gray-scale images of handwritten digits and FashionMNIST (FMNIST) is made of $28\times28$ gray-scale images of everyday clothing items such as shirts and shoes.
-The loss function was the cross-entropy loss and the optimizer used in the experiments was an implementation of batch gradient decent that is provided by the PyTorch(2.1.0)\cite{NEURIPS2019_9015} library.
+We have conducted three experiments in order to verify and test the proposal as described in section \ref{sec:measuring}.
+All three experiments were conducted on four datasets of the MNIST family; the MNIST dataset itself\cite{lecun-mnisthandwrittendigit-2010}, FashionMNIST\cite{xiao2017fashionmnist}, Kuzushiji-MNIST\cite{clanuwat2018deep}, and EMNIST\cite{DBLP:journals/corr/CohenATS17}.
+The MNIST family contains $28\times28$ gray-scale images of categories such as handwritten digits everyday clothing items.
+We have reported the results for Kuzushiji-MNIST (KMNIST) and EMNIST in the appendix accompanied by extra details regarding the experiments.
+To demonstrate a case of failure, we will discuss how the first step of the measurement process fails on CIFAR10\cite{alex2009learning}.

+The loss function was the (binary) cross-entropy loss and the optimizer used in the experiments was an implementation of batch gradient decent that is provided by the PyTorch(2.1.0)\cite{NEURIPS2019_9015} library.
 Each batch contained 32 training samples and we continued the training for 5 epochs.
 The learning rate of the optimizer was set to 0.001, the momentum was 0.9 and the weight decay was 1.
 All experiments were conducted on an Intel Core i5-6600K @ 3.5GHz, 8.00 GB of RAM and no GPUs.
-The implementation of the adversarial attack was provided by the CleverHans(4.0.0)\cite{papernot2018cleverhans} library.
-The attacks were constrained in a $\ell^\infty$-ball with a radius of 0.3 and performed 40 steps of projected gradient decent with step size of 0.01.
+The implementation of the PGD attack was provided by the CleverHans(4.0.0)\cite{papernot2018cleverhans} library and the TorchAttacks(3.5.1)\cite{kim2020torchattacks} library was used for a CPU friendly implementation of AutoAttack\cite{croce2020reliable}.
+In both cases the attacks were constrained in a $\ell^\infty$-ball with a radius of 0.3.
+The PGD attack performed 40 steps of size of 0.01 and the Square attack performed 5000 queries.
+We have left the value of the other parameters of the attacks to their default in their respective implementations.
 The detection scores are computed with the help of the Scikit-learn(1.3.0)\cite{scikit-learn} library.

+We have made use of a series representation and a convolutional architecture to deal with the complexity that arises from the combinatorial explosion of eigenfunctions of the Laplace operator in high dimensions.
+Furthermore, to position the analytic set of holomorphic classifiers on the the decision boundary as required in the first part of the experiment, we will make use of the Fourier basis,